-1. List of Project Personnel and Partner Institutions (FW-HTF-R proposals only).
-Provide current, accurate information for all personnel and institutions involved in the project.
+- List of Project Personnel and Partner Organizations (FW-HTF-R and FW-HTF-T proposals only).
+Provide current, accurate information for all personnel and organizations involved in the project.
 NSF staff will use this information in the merit review process to manage reviewer selection.
-The list must include all

-Pls, co-Pls, Senior Personnel, paid/unpaid Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
+The list must include all Pls, co-Pls, Senior Personnel, paid/unpaid Consultants or Collaborators, Postdoctoral Researchers, and project-level advisory committee members, including those participating through subawards.
 This list should be numbered and include (in this order) Full name, Organization(s), and Role in the project, with each item separated by a semi-colon.
 Each person listed should start a new numbered line.
-For example:

-- 1. Mei Lin; XYZ University; PI - 2.
+For example: - 1.
+Mei Lin; XYZ University; PI - 2.
 Jak Jabes; University of PQR; Senior Personnel - 3.
-Jane Brown; XYZ University; Postdoc - 4.
+Jane Brown; XYZ University; Postdoctoral Researcher - 4.
 Rakel Ademas; ABC Inc.; Paid Consultant - 5.
 Mary Wan; Welldone Institution; Unpaid Collaborator - 6.
-Rimon Greene; ZZZ University; Subawardee - 2.
-Management and Coordination Plan (FW-HTF-R proposals only).
+Rimon Greene; ZZZ University; Subawardee - Management and Coordination Plan (FW-HTF-R and FW-HTF-T proposals only).
 The FW-HTF program aims for convergence, in which knowledge, techniques, and expertise from multiple fields and sectors create new and expanded frameworks for addressing the research goals.
-Such integration and impact requires extra effort in leadership, regular communication, and cross-training.
+Such integration and impact require extra effort in leadership, regular communication, and cross-training.
 Therefore, a "Management and Coordination Plan" must be submitted as a Supplementary Document and may not exceed three pages.
 The document must be labeled "Management and Coordination Plan."
 The plan must describe specific steps the project team plans to take to achieve the goal of convergent research.
-This includes specifying what team members are responsible for what parts of the planned project, how the team plans to manage the overall effort, how any unpaid collaborators and industry/non-profit partners (if applicable) will be integrated into the team, and specific activities that will help students involved in the project develop the skills to work on convergent research efforts. - 3.
-Letters of Collaboration (if relevant to project): For all substantial collaborations and engagements (included or not included in the budget) with partner institutions, Letters of Collaboration are strongly encouraged.
+This includes specifying what team members are responsible for what parts of the planned project, how the team plans to manage the overall effort, how any unpaid collaborators and industry/non-profit partners (if applicable) will be integrated into the team, and specific activities that will help students involved in the project develop the skills to work on convergent research efforts.
+Letters of Collaboration (if relevant to project): For all substantial collaborations and engagements (included or not included in the budget) with - Letters of Collaboration (if relevant to project): For all substantial collaborations and engagements (included or not included in the budget) with partner organizations, Letters of Collaboration are strongly encouraged.
 These should be provided in the Supplementary Documents section of the proposal and follow the format instructions specified in the NSF PAPPG.
 Letters of Collaboration cannot contain endorsements or evaluation of the proposed project or any other past projects.
-This includes any statement about the value of the project to the partner institution.
+This includes any statement about the value of the project to the partner organization.
 One acceptable format for a letter of collaboration is as follows: